 - poor hygiene

-Children visiting foreign countries (especially developing countries) are at risk of traveler’s diarrhea.
-This is usually due to contaminated water or food.
+Children visiting foreign countries (especially developing countries) are at risk of getting traveler’s diarrhea.
+This condition usually occurs when someone consumes contaminated water or food.

-Infants often produce loose stools, and this should not be immediate cause for concern.
-However, a sudden increase in watery stools, especially if accompanied by congestion or fever, may indicate diarrhea in infants and young children.
+Infants often produce loose stools, so this shouldn’t be immediate cause for concern.
+However, a sudden increase in watery stools — especially if they’re accompanied by congestion or fever — may be a sign of diarrhea in infants and young children.
 Other symptoms include: